magento/knowledge-base/src/troubleshooting/general/error-message-adding-site-into-security-scan.md

 ---
-title: Unable to add sites into Security Scan
+title: Error message when add sites into Security Scan
-labels: troubleshooting,site,security scan,error,Adobe Commerce,cloud infrastructure,on-premises
+labels: troubleshooting,site,security scan,error message,Adobe Commerce,cloud infrastructure,on-premises
 ---

 This article provides possible solutions for the issue when the Admin user is not able to add sites into the Commerce Security Scan.